eslint/eslint/docs/developer-guide/working-with-plugins.md

 #### Specifying Processor in Config Files

-People use processors by the `processor` key with a processor ID in config files.
-The processor ID is the concatenated string of a plugin name and a processor name by a slash.
-And people can use the `overrides` property to tie a file type and a processor.
+To use a processor, add its ID to a `processor` section in the config file.
+Processor ID is a concatenated string of plugin name and processor name with a slash as a separator.
+This can also be added to a `overrides` section of the config, to specify which processors should handle which files.

 For example: